How to Install Dusk on Steam Deck (Twilight Princess Guide)

 - Press A to launch

-The first launch shows the Dusk prelaunch menu.
+The first launch shows the Dusklight prelaunch menu.
 Highlight Select Disc Image, press A, and pick your disc dump from the Files dialog.
-Dusk verifies the hash, shows “Disc ready.”, and the button changes to Play.
+Dusklight verifies the hash, shows “Disc ready.”, and the button changes to Play.

 Step 6 — Configure Controls and Gyro Aim